adrizhong/dF-protocol-optimization/README.md

 # dF-protocol-optimization
-Documented code for "Time-Asymmetric Protocol Optimization for Efficient Free Energy Estimation"
+Documented code for "Time-Asymmetric Protocol Optimization for Efficient Free Energy Estimation", all in the file "dF-protocol-optimization.ipynb".